Only $99.95 for Simple or $149.95 for Joint Divorce ApplicationStart Eligibility Now

-An Uncontested Divorce is when both spouses agree to a divorce.
-If one spouse disagrees to the divorce than it is contested.
+An Uncontested Divorce is when both spouses agree to the divorce.
+If one spouse disagrees than it is contested.

-A Joint Divorce is started by both spouses together therefore it is uncontested.
+A Joint Divorce is started by both spouses together therefore it is always uncontested.
 Each spouse agrees to the divorce and each spouse signs the Divorce Application and Affidavit for Divorce.
-You are not required to serve (give notice) your Divorce Application on your spouse.
+You are not required to serve (give notice) a copy of the Joint Divorce Application on your spouse.

 What are the requirements for a Simple or a Joint Divorce in Ontario?

-To get a Simple or Joint Divorce (Uncontested) in Ontario, you must meet the criteria below.
+To get a Simple or Joint Divorce (Uncontested) in Ontario, you must meet the requirements below.